 Table of Contents

 1. Introduction to the main theories and themes of Reculturing Museums; 2.
 Why do we need theories?; 3.
 Who will go to museums?; 4.
 Who will pay for museums?; 5.
 Whose story is it?; 6.
 Who owns the artifact?; 7.
-Where is the learning and how do we view learners?; 8.
+Where Is the Learning, and Who Gets to Learn?; 8.
 What do we mean by equitable teaching in museums?; 9.
 How do we reculture an institution while old museums are still in place?